GabrielSSAlmeida/trabalho_introdutorio_org_arq/README.md

 ### Introduction

 This project presents a C program, without the use of any external libraries other than the standard C libraries.
-The program manipulates binary files in disk storage.
+The program implements a B*Tree indexing structure, that manipulates binary files in disk storage.

 ### Objectives